 - If a German Shepherd Husky Mix Puppy or Dog leans towards the Siberian Husky temperament…

-Huskies have at times been described as an ‘escape artist’ by owners, and still have a natural instinct to want to hunt wild animals as a food source.
+Huskies have at times been described as an ‘escape artist’ by owners, and still have a natural instinct or prey drive to want to hunt wild animals as a food source.

 a) Is A German Shepherd Husky Mix Puppy or Dog Good Around Children, Kids and Families?